tradle/tradleconf/README.md

 If you have Terms and Conditions you want your customers to accept prior to interacting with your bot, add them in `./conf/terms-and-conditions.md` (see [./conf/terms-and-conditions.sample.md](./conf/terms-and-conditions.sample.md))

+You will also need to add a block in the `plugins` block in `conf/bot.json` to enable/disable the T's and C's.
+See the [plugin configuration](#terms-&-conditions) below.

 ### Deploy

 You can deploy your configuration to your local Tradle development environment running on your machine, or to your Tradle MyCloud running in AWS.